-In any feed shortage situation, the first question is how much feed do you actually need to buy?
-As always, it is important to do a feed budge t and to ensure that you know what quantities of feed to buy each month to produce the monthly volumes of milk required to generate budgeted milk income and profit.
+When buying in feed, the first question is how much feed do you actually need to buy?
+As always, it is important to do a feed budget and to ensure that you know what quantities of feed to buy each month to produce the monthly volumes of milk required to generate budgeted milk income and profit.
 There are a number of feed budgeting methods and tools available (paper and software based) and many dairy advisers who can readily assist you.